chinmayanand078/DevInsight-Generative-AI-CS787/README.md

 ## 🛣 Roadmap ideas

-- Swap the mock `LLMClient` for a real model call (e.g., OpenAI or self-hosted Llama 3) and feed embeddings from a true encoder.
+- Swap the heuristic review/test generators for real model calls (e.g., OpenAI or self-hosted Llama 3) and feed embeddings from a true encoder.
-- Expand RAG ingestion to include Git history, code files, and design docs.
+- Expand RAG ingestion to include Git history and design docs beyond text/Markdown/Python.
-- Add a `.github/workflows/devinsight.yml` workflow plus GitHub API calls to post review results as PR comments.
+- Add a GitHub bot step that posts review/test suggestions directly on PRs using the existing workflow skeleton.
-- Implement real coverage measurement and richer test generation beyond the current stub.
+- Implement real coverage measurement and richer test generation (fixtures, parametrization, mutation checks).

 ## 🤝 Contributing